7 Simple Home Activities to Calm an Overstimulated Child

 |---|

-If your child gets overstimulated easily, it does NOT mean they are misbehaving.
+If your child gets overstimulated easily, remember:

 It means their brain is processing too much sensory input at once.
+Whether it’s ADHD, Autism, SPD, or Anxiety—calming activities at home can dramatically:

 Comments